casact/chainladder-python/docs/friedland/chapter_7.rst

 PART 4 - Selected Age-to-Age Factors
 --------------------------------------

-To create a hard-coded pattern, we can use the ``DevelopmentConstant`` class.
-In a production workflow, you can save the development pattern from the prior analysis and load for reference in the following analysis.
+For the prior selected, we need to create a hard-coded pattern, using the ``DevelopmentConstant`` class.
+In a production workflow, you can save the development pattern from the prior analysis and load for reference in the subsequent analysis.

 We will also be using the ``TailConstant`` class to add a tail factor to each development pattern.